MrMaksimize/Linode-Deployment-Script/notes/gitlab.md

 DO RESTART SSH

-copy current configs
-nginx can run as www-data because the app is the one that issues git commands through the git user make sure to run the perm commands in nginx-vhost 12
+make sure to restart ssh, that gitolite-admin exists in geeklab home directory and can push and pull, copy current configs nginx can run as www-data because the app is the one that issues git commands through the git user make sure to run the perm commands in nginx-vhost 12